infsci2711/infsci2711.github.io/_posts/2015-01-28-tutorial-web-rest-api.markdown

 Now start the TutorialServer and try this url in your browser `http://localhost:7654/Person`.
 This will send reques to our RESTful server and ask it to get all tuples from the Person table from MySQL.

 As the result you should see this in your browser: `[]`.
 That means that everything might have worked correctly, but at least is didn't fail.
-We just don't have any records in our database yet and that's why we recieve empty array.
+We just don't have any records in our database yet and that's why we recieve an empty array.

 In addition to find all person tuples, our Person RESTful API also exposes functionality to add a persion and to find a person by id.